hubidu/heimdall-io/report-app/README.md

 - report details: Show browser log entries also for puppeteer (map puppeteer logs to webdriverio format)
 - Implement a loading spinner
 - Loading spinner for the report list page
+- BUG: Diff LEDs are shown incorrectly on page load

 ## In Progress
+- Check performance logs from puppeteer

 ## Backlog V 2.0

-- Source View: Could use this https://bitbucket.check24.de/s/-1746010450/ca3ded2/1/1.0/_/download/resources/com.atlassian.bitbucket.server.bitbucket-web:skipped-container/torn-edge.png
+- Source View: Could use this https://bitbucket.check24.de/s/-1746010450/ca3ded2/1/1.0/_/download/resources/com.atlassian.bitbucket.server.bitbucket-web:skipped-container/torn-edge.png to mark hidden text fragments
-- BUG: Diff LEDs are shown incorrectly on page load
 - Diff View: Should also diff line in source since that might be the cause for the failure
 - CHORE Switch to https://github.com/conorhastings/react-syntax-highlighter
 - FEATURE report list: Group failed tests by prefix
 - report list: Hide expected/actual section by default
 - details: when test failed: Provide a link to the last successful run
 - Test with ava-codeceptjs project
+- IDEA
 - IDEA Add a mini-thumbnail bar (filmstrip) to quickly navigate between screenshots
 - IDEA Add forward/backward buttons to quickly navigate between screenshots